arzwa/InfGenetics/doc/paper/response.md

 mixed-ploidy populations.
 I have now added a small paragraph at the end that does so.

->Defining establishment when N=100: Is it a classic way to define establishment in such models?
+>Defining establishment when $N=100$: Is it a classic way to define establishment in such models?
 Or does it come from your experience with the model and you see that Under N=100 extinction remains likely?
 More details would be needed here.

-$N=100$ is indeed an arbitrary choice.
+$N=100$ is indeed a fairly arbitrary choice.
 This threshold was also adopted in
 @barton2018, so it makes comparisons of establishment probabilities *etc.* with their paper somewhat more straightforward.
 $N=100$ seems to be a reasonable threshold in that extinction becomes sufficiently unlikely, while we do not have to simulate large populations (our approach requires tracking the $N \times N$ matrix of identity coefficients).
+Also, for the migration rates considered, $N=100$ is sufficiently large that migration alone (without population growth due to adaptation) can not lead to
+$N=100$, i.e. the population does have to increase the mean trait value in order to reach establishment.
 I did a check by putting the threshold at $N=150$, and the establishment probabilities do not change appreciably.